vickymitra786/Reactive-Hybrid-Architecture/README.md

   - Another important aspect of this architecture is, **that it's is not dependent on any framework for its Reactiveness**, so we can implement the same philosophy in **any language or platform we want**.
 In my workplace the above architecture has been implemented in iOS using Swift and Android using Kotlin for production level code.

+## TODO list
+  1. Taking the routing out of ViewControllers into a separate file
+  2. Formatting the ModelView further.

 ## Lead by example:
    Without wasting much time, lets get our hands dirty with Reactive Hybrid Architecture.